‘We Will Not Forget Those Who Helped Us’

 What is the future for these brave Christian families who are our brothers and sisters in Christ?
-How can we forget that it was on the road to Damascus, in Syria, that St. Paul was converted, when Jesus did not say, “Why are you persecuting my Church,” but, “Why are you persecuting me?”
+We cannot forget that it was on the road to Damascus, in Syria, that St. Paul was converted — when Jesus did not say, “Why are you persecuting my Church,” but, “Why are you persecuting me?”

 The priests who are running the camps try to put on a brave face for their people and assure them that, soon, they will return home.
 Privately, most tell me they see emigration as the only possibility.